scott-d10/ActiveDirectoryLab/README.md

 <br>
 <br>
 ### 2. Creating Organisational Units
 To create these, from the drop down menu Tools within Server Manager I selected Active Directory Users and Computers.
-From here I right clicked on the example.local domain, selected new, then Organisation Unit.
+From here I right clicked on the example.local domain, selected new, then Organisational Unit.

 ![Creation Path](https://i.ibb.co/tTPJKsP0/OU-Filepath.png)
 <br>
 <br>
 <br>
-For this lab, I created three Organisational Units – Accounting, HR and Sales
+For this lab, I created three Organisational Units:<br>
+  Accounting; <br>
+  HR;<br>
+  Sales.

 ![Final OU’s](https://i.ibb.co/QhFJjqz/Completed-OUs.png)
 <br>
 <br>
 ### 3. Creating Users and Groups
 Now that the Organisational Units have been created, the groups and users within these can be added.
-Firstly, I created three groups for the corresponding Organisation Units – HR_Users, Accounting_Users and Sales_Users.
+Firstly, I created three groups for the corresponding Organisational Units:<br>
+Accounting_Users;<br>
+HR_Users;<br>
+Sales_Users.<br>
 I did this by right clicking the Organisational Unit down the left hand side, selecting New then Group.

 ![Adding a Group](https://i.ibb.co/FqBjf7qv/Creating-a-Group.png)
 <br>
 <br>
 <br>
-Once these groups were created, I then added a user into each Organisation Unit – Harry Jones for HR, Angela Smith for Accounting and Simon White for Sales.
+Once these groups were created, I then added a user into each Organisational Unit:<br>
+Angela Smith for Accounting;<br>
+Harry Jones for HR;<br>
+Simon White for Sales.

 ![Adding a User](https://i.ibb.co/Z6KFv79K/Creating-User.png)
 <br>